-2. Content Option: Candidate takes 12 semester hours of content courses in area(s) of his/her teaching certification.
-Courses meeting the content component must be approved by COEHS Graduate Education Office prior to student enrolling in the courses.
+1. Content Option: Candidate takes 12 semester hours of content courses in area(s) of his/her teaching certification.
+Courses meeting the content component must be approved by the student's advisor and the Teacher Education Graduate Office prior to student enrolling in the courses.

-3. Interdisciplinary Early Childhood Education (Birth-K)
+2. Interdisciplinary Early Childhood Education (Birth-K)

-For IECE Endorsement: Completion of all courses (18 semester hours) and Praxis exam(s) as required by KYEPSB
+For IECE Certification: Completion of all courses (18 semester hours) and Praxis exam(s) as required by KYEPSB